digitalbazaar/cit-context/README.md

 The library exports two properties:
 - `constants`: A Object that maps constants to well-known context URLs.
-The main constant `CIT_CONTEXT_URL` may be updated from time to time to the latest context location.
+The main constant `CONTEXT_URL` may be updated from time to time to the latest context location.
 - `contexts`: A `Map` that maps URLs to full context data.
 - `appContextMap`: For use with `cborld` library.